 In order from the mainland, the Mid Cape is the second part of Cape Cod.
 The Mid Cape towns include Dennis, Yarmouth and Cape Cod’s biggest town Barnstable.

-Cape Cod’s most populated town is home to the historically interesting JFK Musuem.
-From Barnstable high-speed ferries also take you to Nantucket in only roughly an hour.
+Barnstable is home to the historically interesting JFK Musuem.
+And from Barnstable, high-speed ferries take you to the island of Nantucket in only roughly an hour.

 - Mid Cape towns: Dennis, Yarmouth & Barnstable.